New pipeline from Greece to Bulgaria offsets Russian gas cut

 This photo provided by the Greek Prime Minister's Office shows a gas pipeline in Komotini, Greece, Friday, July 8, 2022.
 The Greek and Bulgarian prime ministers on Friday inaugurated a new energy pipeline that will supply Azeri natural gas to Bulgaria, whose vital supply of Russian gas was cut off in April amid the fallout over Russia's invasion of Ukraine.
 (Dimitris Papamitsos/Greek Prime Minister's Office via AP)

-ATHENS, Greece (AP) — The leaders of Greece and Bulgaria on Friday inaugurated a new pipeline that will supply natural gas from Azerbaijan to Bulgaria, whose vital supply of Russian gas was cut off in April amid the fallout over Russia's invasion of Ukraine.
+ATHENS, Greece (AP) — The leaders of Greece and Bulgaria on Friday marked the completion of a new pipeline that will supply natural gas from Azerbaijan to Bulgaria, whose vital supply of Russian gas was cut off in April amid the fallout over Russia's invasion of Ukraine.

 Greek Prime Minister Kyriakos Mitsotakis stressed the importance of the new link as an alternative supply line for Bulgaria, as neighboring Greece jockeys to become a regional energy transport hub.

-Note: This story has been corrected to show that the future capacity of the pipeline is 5 billion cubic meters, not 5 million cubic meters.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious